microsoft/CsWinRT/README.md

 The **/TestComponentCSharp** folder contains an implementation of a WinRT test component, defined in class.idl and used by the UnitTest project.
 To complement the general TestComponent above, the TestComponentCSharp  tests scenarios specific to the C#/WinRT language projection.

-## /WinUI
+## /Projections

-The **/WinUI** folder contains several related projects for generating and building a complete Windows SDK and WinUI projection, along with an  end-to-end sample app that uses the generated projection.
-The projection is built out of **/winuiprojection**, which is consumed by both the sample app under **/winuidesktopsample**, and a simple test project under **/winuitest**.
+The **/Projections** folder contains several projects for generating and building projections from the Windows SDK, WinUI, and Test metadata (produced by the TestWinRT and TestComponentCSharp projects).

+## /UnitTest

+The **/UnitTest** folder contains unit tests for validating the Windows SDK, WinUI, and Test projections generated above.
+All pull requests should ensure that this project executes without errors.

+## /WinUIDesktopSample

+The **/WinUIDesktopSample** contains an end-to-end sample app that uses the Windows SDK and WinUI projections generated above.

 # Contributing